Fears of euro zone shocks recede

 DEBT SAGA

-Investors remain sceptical about how long that muddle-through approach will work and whether the European Union will manage to push through plans for a banking union.
-Opinion is also split on whether Greece will still be on board several years down the road, while worries over separatism in S panish regions and fiscal woes in the bloc's second-largest economy France are additional sources of concern.
+Investors remain skeptical about how long that muddle-through approach will work and whether the European Union will manage to push through plans for a banking union.
+Opinion is also split on whether Greece will still be on board several years down the road, while worries over separatism in Spanish regions and fiscal woes in the bloc's second-largest economy France are additional sources of concern.

 A fresh crisis on any of these fronts cannot be ruled out in a three-year debt saga that has been prone to setbacks whenever progress to a solution has looked to be in sight.